wkeeling/selenium-wire/README.rst

 .. _`request interceptor`: #intercepting-requests-and-responses

-If you find you're still not getting the performance you want after limiting request capture, you might try switching to the `mitmproxy backend`_.

-.. _`mitmproxy backend`: #backends

 Proxies
 ~~~~~~~

-If the site you are accessing sits behind a proxy server you can tell Selenium Wire about that proxy server in the options you pass to the webdriver instance.
+If the site you are accessing sits behind a proxy server you can tell Selenium Wire about that proxy server in the options you pass to the webdriver.

 The configuration takes the following format:

 .. code:: python